Rape victim moved to act after hearing man abused another

 "There is safety in numbers, knowing that they are not alone in their journey, as well as a sense of doing something by giving back, by pursuing employment in social work or disability services," she said.

-In sentencing, Hermansen in Kendall's case, Judge Bridget Mackintosh said the breach of trust involved was "at the high end", because Hermansen abused her while she was in his house and he was supposed to be looking after her.
+In sentencing Hermansen in Kendall's case, Judge Bridget Mackintosh said the breach of trust involved was "at the high end", because Hermansen abused her while she was in his house and he was supposed to be looking after her.

 Judge Mackintosh also acknowledged the effect the abuse would have on Kendall's life.